jasonhemann/21SP-CS4400/syllabus.md

 A great regular way to reach out for help is via our [office hours]({{ site.baseurl }}/office-hours/).

-# Final Exam

-We will not have a final exam.
-Instead, our course will have a [final project](Projects) component.
-During finals week, we will schedule slots for students to present their final projects.

 # Grade Breakdown

 I will assign overall course grades as follows: